chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 This case uses a cartesian structured rectangular mesh, and we define the position and radius of the immersed boundary.

-The mesh is defined with the following parameter.
+The mesh is defined using the following subsection.

 .. code-block:: text